daveprowse/linux-security/labs/lab-19/lab-19.md

 - Show Enforce and Complain modes
 - Disable and remove an AppArmor profile

 > Note: For this lab I will be working on a Debian 12 client system as root.
+If you decide to work as another user, make sure that the user account has sudo permissions and use the `sudo` command before any administrative commands.

 ## Install Required Applications